visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 having to serve in both the roles of **Customer Support** and **Incident Response**.
 So, we call this activity **Customer Response**.
-While some aspects of **Customer Response** are under the direct control of VisIt_ developers, many aspects are not and involve collaborations with other teams in resolving.
+While some aspects of **Customer Response** are under the direct control of VisIt_ developers, many aspects are not and involve collaboration with other teams in resolving.
 In most cases the extent of the VisIt_ team's involvement in *operations* is confined primarly to the VisIt_ software itself; its development, testing, release and deployment which includes installations we